 - For N4: the UDP and PFCP protocols.

 - For N9: the UDP and GTP-U protocols.

+- For N19: the UDP and GTP-U protocols.

 - The N6 is the connection with the Data Network (DN).
 The protocols used in this interface are not defined by the 3GPP and are not under the scope of the present document.